TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 Why would “Recovery” matter to you?

-The individual stress of not getting any relief from medications to function due to their failure impacting how the person feels about their sense of self and life in negative ways occurs over time.
+The individual stress of not getting any relief from medications impacts how the person feels about their sense of self and their view of living in negative ways, over time.
 This is on top of the stress created by the mental health symptoms.
 As this nature of stress grows, it is well known that this duress can diminish medication performance.
-Here, an impeding cycle begins where the degrading of medication potency by personal stress further increases the individual’s stress levels and adds to the weight for the medications to support further.
-In turn, the medication column weakens even more and gives way to being off work on disability, emergency room visitations or hospital stay, which can become a repetitive cycle and costly to both families and livelihoods.
+In turn, the medication column weakens even more and gives way to being off work on disability, emergency room visitations, missed work days, stressed relationships, or hospital stays, which can become a repetitive cycle and costly to both families and livelihoods.

-At this point, recommendations for psychotherapy can be offered to provide an additional support beam.
-Research has demonstrated that when psychotherapy is added, medications work better, and people can function better in their lives.
-This is partly due to the redistribution of weight by how the person carries the mental health illness (s) and their lives, as read in the “Fable” on the Introduction page.
+At this point, recommendations for psychotherapy can be offered to provide an additional support leg as seen in diagram B. Research has demonstrated that when psychotherapy is added, medications work better, and people can function better in their lives.
+This is partly due to the redistribution of the weight of the mental health illness (s) and their lives carried, as read in the “Fable” on the Introduction page.
 This weight is now shared by two columns instead of one.
 However, for some people, this combination is still not enough.
-This is where the Recovery Protocol Breakthrough program enters the picture and entertained, whether with psychotherapy or not.
-As in diagram (B), this adds a missing column of support rarely addressed directly in psychotherapy or allied professions and not by physician providers.
-This program addresses the diminished sense of “agency” and “hopefulness,” which lowers the empowerment and autonomy of a person to live well resulting from medication failure.
+This is where the Recovery Protocol Breakthrough program enters the picture and is entertained, whether with psychotherapy or not.
+As noted in diagram (B), this adds a missing 3rd column of support rarely addressed directly in psychotherapy or allied professions and not by physician providers.
+This program addresses the diminished sense of “agency” and “hopefulness,” which lowers the empowerment and autonomy of a person, in part, due to medications not being enough.

 How?

-The first step is Priming, which involves setting the foundation,(psychoeducational) for initiating recovery.
+The first step is Priming, which involves setting the foundation for recovery.
 The home site you’re on is dedicated to Priming.
-Both individuals and mental health service providers are introduced further to what has led to,
+Here, individuals and mental health service providers are exposed to such themes such as,

-f) what can be achieved with a making a recovery
+e) what can be achieved by making a recovery

 -OWN YOUR LIFE AGAIN-